 1.9a Taking Disciplinary Action

-If the Administrator decides that disciplinary action is appropriate, the disciplinary action will be determined on the basis of facts found by the Administrator.
+If the Administrator decides that disciplinary action is appropriate, the disciplinary action will be determined based on facts found by the Administrator.
 A range of disciplinary actions, includes, but is not limited to, the following:

 Participation in additional training